 - severe or persistent vomiting

-Every year, manufacturers develop a vaccine to prevent against the virus strains likely be circulating in the upcoming flu season.
+Every year, manufacturers develop a vaccine to prevent against the virus strains likely circulating in the upcoming flu season.
 The CDC recommends that everyone six months and older be vaccinated.